Appdynamics/appd-exts-commons/README.md

 ### metrics.xml
 This is an optional file to define the metrics and their properties for a given extension artifact.
-More about metrics.xml in [Metric Validity, Metric Types, Metric Transformers](#Metric Validity,Metric Types,Metric Transformers) section below.
+More about metrics.xml in [Metric, Metric Qualifiers and Metric Transformers](#Metric,Metric Qualifiers and Metric Transformers) section below.

 A new extension should be developed by extending the ABaseMonitor class.
 For eg.